dastasoft/blog/_posts/heres-what-every-react-developer-needs-to-know-about-typescript_part_2.md

 }
 ```

-It is best to understand what types you need to pass but if you have difficulty with that, you can pass the current state and the IDE will tell you what you need.
+It is best to understand what types you need to pass but if you have difficulty with that, you can check the current state variables and the IDE will tell you what you need to pass.

 ![type intellisense](/assets/posts/content/typescript2/type-intellisense.webp)